 one of the earliest companies specializing in Artificial Intelligence.

 He has been a visiting scholar at Harvard University and

 research on Artificial Intelligence and Cognitive Science, has

 lectured in three continents on

 well as hundreds of articles for magazines both in Italy and the U.S.

-"Demystifying Machine Intelligence" (2013) is a book on Artificial Intelligence, the Singularity and the post-human condition.
+"Intelligence is not Artificial" (2015) is a book on Artificial Intelligence, the Singularity and the post-human condition.

 The readers for one of his U.C.
 Berkeley courses were compiled in the eBook "A Brief History of Knowledge" (2011).

 As a software consultant, he pioneered Internet applications,